ryansheehy0/Cheat_Sheets/Bug_Bounties/path_traversal.md

 ## Prevent file path traversal attacks
 - Avoid passing user input into code that retrieves the file.
-	- If this is unavoidable
-		- Validate user input before processing it
+- Validate user input before processing it.
 	- Should compare against a whitelist of permitted values.
 	- Should only contain permitted characters(like alphanumeric characters).